libreswitch/ops/tests/rest/rest_test.md

 #### Test fail criteria

 The test is failing for "updating a port" when the following occurs:

 - The HTTP response is not equal to `200 OK`.
 - The HTTP response is not equal to `200 OK` when executing a GET request with /rest/v1/system/ports/Port1.
 - The configuration data posted is not the same as the data on the retrieved port.

 The test is failing for "updating a port using If-Match" when the following results occur:

 - The HTTP response is not equal to `200 OK`.
 - The HTTP response is not equal to `200 OK` when executing a GET request with /rest/v1/system/ports/Port1.
 - The configuration data posted is not the same as that of the retrieved port.

 The test is failing for "updating a port using If-Match and * as etag" when the following results occur:

 - The HTTP response is `200 OK`.
 - The HTTP response is `200 OK` when executing a GET request with /rest/v1/system/ports/Port1.
 - The configuration data posted is the same as that of the retrieved port.

 The test is failing for "updating a port using If-Match and a change already applied" when the The HTTP response is not equal to `204 NOT CONTENT`.

-The test is failing for "updating a port using If-Match and a not matching etag" when the The HTTP response is not equal to `412 PRECONDITION FAILED`
+The test is failing for "updating a port using If-Match and a not matching etag" when the The HTTP response is not equal to `412 PRECONDITION FAILED`.

 The test is failing for "updating a port with the same name as another port" when the HTTP response is not equal to `400 BAD REQUEST`.